Perpetual Maritime Truce: Perpetual Truce

 The treaty effectively established a British protectorate on the Trucial Coast, the Rulers all agreeing to escalate any disputes or acts of aggression to the British Resident, who was resident in Sharjah, or the 'Commodore at Bassidore' and submit to their judgement.
-That protectorate, reinforced by the Exclusive Agreement of 1892, was to last until British withdrawal from the Trucial States in 1971 and the foundation of the United Arab Emirates on 2 December 1971.
+That protectorate, greatly reinforced by the Exclusive Agreement of 1892, was to last until British withdrawal from the Trucial States in 1971 and the foundation of the United Arab Emirates on 2 December 1971.